peyajm29/codea11y/README.md

-# CodeA11y - Accessibility GitHub Copilot Extension

-CodeA11y is a GitHub Copilot extension that helps developers write accessible code that conforms to WCAG 2.1 Level A and AA success criteria.

-## Features

-- 🤖 AI-powered accessibility guidance through GitHub Copilot Chat
-- 🔍 Automated accessibility analysis using axe-core
-- 📋 TODO management for accessibility fixes
-- 🎯 Context-aware suggestions based on your current code

-## Installation

-1. Install the extension from the VS Code marketplace
-2. Ensure you have GitHub Copilot enabled
-3. Configure your website URL in settings

-## Configuration

-- `codea11y.websiteUrl`: The URL of your website to analyze (default: http://127.0.0.1:5500)
-- `codea11y.timeout`: Timeout for website analysis in milliseconds (default: 10000)

-## Usage

-1. Open the GitHub Copilot Chat panel
-2. Use `@CodeA11y` to interact with the accessibility assistant
-3. Ask questions about making your code more accessible
-4. Get real-time analysis of your website's accessibility issues

-## Development

-- Run `npm install` to install dependencies
-- Run `npm run compile` to build the extension
-- Run `npm run watch` for development with auto-compilation
-- Run `npm run lint` to check code quality

-## Contributing

-1. Fork the repository
-2. Create a feature branch
 # CodeA11y

 CodeA11y is a Visual Studio Code extension that integrates with GitHub Copilot to help developers identify and fix accessibility issues in web projects.
 It combines AI-powered guidance with automated analysis (axe-core) and a simple TODO tracker for accessibility work.